LindemannRock/craft-smart-links/README.md

 Mobile users will briefly see the landing page before being automatically redirected:
 1. All users (mobile and desktop) see the landing page with JavaScript
 2. JavaScript fetches fresh device detection from `/smart-links/redirect/refresh-csrf` (uncached endpoint)
-3. If mobile device is detected, JavaScript tracks the interaction then redirects
+3. If mobile device is detected, JavaScript redirects via `actionUrl('smart-links/redirect/go', {platform: 'auto'})`
 4. Desktop users stay on the landing page with platform buttons

 This client-side approach ensures tracking works correctly even when pages are cached by CDN (Servd, Cloudflare).

 **Troubleshooting:**
-- Ensure you're using `{% do craft.smartLinks.registerTracking(smartLink, redirectUrl) %}` in custom templates
+- Ensure mobile detection script is in your template (fetches from `refresh-csrf` endpoint)
 - Ensure `/smart-links/redirect/refresh-csrf` endpoint is not being cached
-- Check browser console for errors (enable debug mode: `{debug: true}`)
+- Check browser console for errors
 - The brief landing page flash is normal and necessary for tracking to work with page caching

 ### Analytics Not Tracking
 - Confirm analytics is enabled globally in Settings → General
 - Verify per-link analytics is enabled for the smart link
-- Ensure you're using `{% do craft.smartLinks.registerTracking(smartLink, redirectUrl) %}` in custom templates
+- Ensure buttons use `actionUrl('smart-links/redirect/go')` instead of direct URLs
-- Check browser isn't blocking JavaScript or `sendBeacon` API
+- Check browser isn't blocking JavaScript
-- Enable debug mode to see console logs: `{% do craft.smartLinks.registerTracking(smartLink, redirectUrl, {debug: true}) %}`
+- Check browser console for errors
 - Desktop page loads without `?src=qr` parameter are intentionally NOT tracked

 ### Wrong Location in Local Development